xinychen/awesome-latex-drawing/README.md

   > Tensor completion task and its framework including data organization and tensor completion, in which traffic measurements are partially observed.

+### Tensor Factorization

+- Open [AuTF.tex](https://github.com/xinychen/awesome-latex-drawing/blob/master/TensorFactorization/AuTF.tex) in your overleaf project, you will see the following picture:

+  > Augmented tensor factorization (AuTF) model in our recent study.

 Official Links
 --------------